 - Cancel the buy stop order if the weekly SMA starts to slope downwards.
+(Invalidates our bullish bias)

 Bearish Trading Rules

 - Place a sell stop order below the highest swing low below the SMA on the daily chart.*

-Examples – Swing Trading with Multiple Time-Frames
+Trading Examples – Multiple Time-Frames

-In the charts below, the top panel shows the daily bars and the bottom one shows the weekly bars.
+In the charts below, the top panel shows the daily bars, and the bottom one shows the weekly bars.